Climate change adaptation plans funding

 - Evaluate the vulnerability of an asset (e.g. a building), a group of assets (e.g. stormwater infrastructure) or communities (e.g. a neighbourhood) to climate change risks.

 - Focus on multiple scales, including an asset or group of assets (e.g. a water treatment plant), a neighbourhood, an ecosystem (e.g. a watershed), a community (e.g. a town) or a region.

 - Be broad in scope, respond to multiple risks or be specific to a particular risk such as a flood management plan.

 - Evaluating potential impacts of flooding on a municipality's assets.

-- Evaluating the vulnerability of natural assets (e.g. forest, aquifers, wetlands) to climate change impacts and proposing strategies to reduce their vulnerability.
+- Evaluating the role of natural assets (e.g. forest, aquifers, wetlands) in reducing vulnerability to climate change impacts and proposing strategies to enhance their performance.